dolegi/ms/README.md

 # ms
 [![Build Status](https://travis-ci.org/dolegi/ms.svg?branch=master)](https://travis-ci.org/dolegi/ms)

+Golang has support for this built in.
+Check out [ParseDuration](https://golang.org/pkg/time/#ParseDuration)

 Converts time strings to and from number of milliseconds

 This is a rewrite of [zeit/ms](https://github.com/zeit/ms) in golang